RadLikeWhoa/old.sacha.me/projects/_posts/2016-9-1-happyflowers.md

   - GPIO
 pattern: dots
 background: rgb(130, 145, 154)
+client: Insititue of Mobile and Distributed Systems
 repo: https://github.com/RadLikeWhoa/happyflowers
 link: https://sacha.me/happyflowers/
 end: 2017
+team: 2
 ---

 happyflowers solves the problem of dried out household plants.
 A Raspberry Pi monitors a plant's moisture and automatically waters it, should it be needed.
 An elegant dashboard provides insights into the plant's health and helps owners get to know their plants better.